redox-os/website/content/news/this-month-250930.md

 - (drivers) Jeremy Soller fixed USB hot plugging
 - (drivers) Jeremy Soller fixed some USB hubs
 - (drivers) Jeremy Soller added the Thinkpad T60 PCI ID on the Intel Gigabit ethernet driver configuration
-- (drivers) Jeremy Soller updated the ACPI driver to use the latest version of the `acpi` crate
+- (drivers) Jeremy Soller updated the ACPI driver to use the latest version of [Rust-OSDev](https://rust-osdev.com/)'s [`acpi`](https://github.com/rust-osdev/acpi/) crate, led by Isaac Woods.
+Isaac has rewritten the AML support and improved ACPI in general.
+Please show Isaac some love if you can.
 - (drivers) bjorn3 fixed a panic in video drivers on 4K displays

 ## Relibc Improvements